• Home

 3:30 PM – Arrive at Magic Kingdom

 I would recommend eating a late lunch before heading over so that you can prioritize the items listed below.
 You don’t want to waste precious party time sitting down for a meal when there’s so much to see and do.
-If you don’t care about meeting Jack Skellington, use your early entry time to grab food and fit in some rides.
+If meeting Jack Skellington isn’t a priority for your group, use this early window to grab a quick bite and knock out a few rides while daytime crowds thin out.

 4:00 PM – Park Entry

-To ensure you take full advantage of your time at MNSSHP make sure you are able to enter the park as soon as it opens up to party guests if you do not have daytime admission.
-Cast Members will direct you to a special party check-in area, usually near the entrances on the right-hand side.
-You’ll receive a wristband, trick-or-treat bag, and party guide.
-Sometimes, there are photo ops and exclusive party-only merchandise available early.
+Cast Members will point you toward a special party check-in area, usually near the entrances on the right, where you’ll pick up your wristband, trick-or-treat bag, and party guide.
+Sometimes there are early photo ops and party-only merchandise available too.

-This will allow you to enjoy the park in its regular form before it transforms for the party.
-If you are in it for all the Halloween fun, I recommend getting in line for the Sally and Jack Skellington character meet and greet located at the Town Square Theater.
-Once the Halloween party starts, this line is known to have a 3+ hour wait time.
+This is your chance to enjoy Magic Kingdom in its regular form before it transforms for the night.
+If you’re all in on the Halloween fun, head straight for the Sally and Jack Skellington meet and greet at the Town Square Theater.
+Once the party is in full swing, this line can hit a three hour or more wait, so early really matters here.

 4:30 PM – Jack Skellington Meet and Greet

-Although it isn’t officially confirmed, this character meet and greet starts early because of how popular it is during the party.
-Jack and Sally typically begin meeting at 4:30 PM.
-Your best chance to meet these popular characters in a timely manner is to get in line as soon as you enter Magic Kingdom.
-Make sure you have your MNSSHP wristband (received upon entry to the park) and get in line at the Town Square Theater.
+While it isn’t officially confirmed, this meet and greet tends to open early because it’s so wildly popular.
+Jack and Sally usually start greeting around 4:30 PM, and your best shot at meeting them without losing your whole night to a line is to head over as soon as you enter Magic Kingdom.
+Make sure you have your party wristband (received upon entry to the park) and get in line at the Town Square Theater.

-If characters aren’t your thing, use this time to ride a couple of attractions with short standby waits or enjoy an early dinner so you don’t waste party time on a full meal later.
+If characters aren’t your thing, use this time to ride a couple of attractions with short standby waits or grab something to eat so you don’t waste party time on a full meal later.

 Mickey's Not-So-Scary Halloween Party Strategy

-5:30 PM – Grab a Spooky Snack or Ride Your Favorite Rides
+5:30 PM – Grab a Spooky Snack or Ride Your Favorites

-If you want to try an exclusive Disney Halloween snack, start with one of the many options available during regular park hours!
-Use your My Disney Experience App to look for attractions with the least scary wait times.
+If you want to try an exclusive Disney Halloween snack, start with one of the many options available during regular park hours.
+Use your My Disney Experience app to look for attractions with the shortests, least scary, wait times and squeeze in a few rides while you’re at it.

 Mickey's Not So Scary Halloween Party Strategy